Milton! thou should’st be living at this hour:

 Milton was revered through two and a half centuries.
 Before Eliot tried to knock the bust off its plinth, only Doctor Johnson had expressed damaged misgivings, and he tempered criticism with grudging respect.
 Milton became a spiritual and literary duty, a task and test, a measuring stick, and a rod to every poet’s back.
 Shakespeare was monumentalized, but he remained engaging, inspiring, inimitable, Milton furrowed the brow of most readers.

-Milton was political, moral, religious, could be a bit of a finger-wagger, but ultimately he was connected to the depths of the human condition.
-He was clearly interested in good and evil but he falls into the usual trap of making evil seem so … appealing.
-The same thing happens in films time without number, where you can’t help it … you start rooting for the bad guy.
-The “good guy” is too boring.
-Milton seemed to understand the appeal of evil, and the appeal of the fallen angel.
+Milton was political, moral, religious, a bit of a finger-wagger, but ultimately he was connected to the depths of what it means to be a human being, all the pain and grief and joy and striving that makes up our condition here.
+He was interested in good and evil but he falls into the usual writer’s trap of making evil seem so … appealing.
+Milton understood the appeal of evil, the appeal of the fallen angel.

 Milton was unsuccessful with protagonists.
 Christ, God, and Sampson repel us in different ways; what they represent they do not recommend.
 His antagonists can be admirable.
 They are given much of the best verse.
 Comus and Satan are attractive villains.
 Blake could claim Milton as “of the Devil’s party” and John Middleton Murry branded him a “bad man” on these grounds.
 Robert Burns declared, “I have bought a pocket Milton, which I carry perpetually about with me, in order to study the sentiments – the dauntless magnanimity, the intrepid, unyielding independence, the desperate daring, the noble defiance of hardship, in that great personage, SATAN.”
 Milton’s unequal skill in moral characterization is inevitable.
 Goodness and virtue cannot be particularized without limiting or containing them.
 Virtues are flimsy, tend toward abstraction when they aspire to be comprehensive.
 Evil, however, has to be particularized.
 Fallen men fall in different ways.
 Evil acts in a world of characters we recognize.
 The devil has the best, because the most diverse and seductive, tunes.
 A marriage between virtue and character, between pure qualities and mundane objects, is beyond most art, even his.
 Or is it beyond our comprehension?
 Is there a modern prejudice that finds the individual invariably more real, more attractive, than the universal?

-The Commonwealth had been restored, perhaps leaving Milton a bit at odds’ end, and it was during that time that he wrote, in succession, Paradise Lost, Paradise Regained and Samson Agonistes.
+The Commonwealth had been restored, leaving Milton at odds’ end, and it was during that time that he wrote, in succession, Paradise Lost, Paradise Regained and Samson Agonistes.